apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 * **aggregate_name**

     Specifies an aggregate function name (MIN, MAX, COUNT, SUM, AVG, etc.).
-    Some aggregate function like `FIRST` and `LAST` have special usage as the following:
+    Note that `FIRST` and `LAST` have an optional `IGNORE NULLS` clause; when the option specified, it will returns the first or last value that is not null (or null if all values are null).
     **Syntax:** `[ FIRST | LAST ] ( [ distinct ] expression [ IGNORE NULLS ] ) [ FILTER ( WHERE boolean_expression ) ]`

 * **DISTINCT**